siravan/symjit/docs/OPTIMIZATION.md

 ## Exponentiation to an Integer Power and Modular Exponentiation

-Polynomial manipulation over various finite and infinite fields, such as &Zopf;p and &Zopf;, is the cornerstone of computer algebra systems. *Symjit* is primarily designed as a bridge between Sympy and numerical libraries (NumPy, SciPy, ...) and, as such, focuses on floating-point calculations.
+Polynomial manipulation over various finite and infinite fields, such as &Zopf;p and &Zopf;, is the cornerstone of computer algebra systems. *SymJit* is primarily designed as a bridge between Sympy and numerical libraries (NumPy, SciPy, ...) and, as such, focuses on floating-point calculations.
 However, to assist with sympy integer calculations, version 2 has the capability of detecting and emitting special codes for integer exponentiation and modular exponentiation.
 IEEE 754 doubles can represent integers accurately up to 2**53 = 9007199254740992.

-The first special form is `x**n`, where `x` is any variable or expression, and `n` is a constant integer. *Symjit* emits the corresponding code directly in the function byte stream using the exponentiation-by-squaring method.
+The first special form is `x**n`, where `x` is any variable or expression, and `n` is a constant integer. *SymJit* emits the corresponding code directly in the function byte stream using the exponentiation-by-squaring method.
 This improves performance by allowing for better register allocations.

 The second special form is `x**n % p`, where `p` is any expression.
-Instead of calculating `x**n` first and then applying `%` (which can easily overflow), *Symjit* incorporates modular reduction at each stage of squaring.
+Instead of calculating `x**n` first and then applying `%` (which can easily overflow), *SymJit* incorporates modular reduction at each stage of squaring.
 For example,

 ```python
 from sympy import symbols